Visit to the future of the third Gulf War

 The ayatollahs' attacks despite the ceasefire leave the petromonarchies in a position of bewilderment and uncertainty

-The civilization that was supposed to die was not this one.
+The civilization that was to die was not this one.
 It was that of the other side of the sea, the Persian one, the 93 million people who live in Iran.
-“An entire civilization will die tonight, without any possibility of recovery”, Donald Trump had said. there is a queue to enter Dubai's main attractions.
-In wartime, entry is immediate.
+“An entire civilization will die tonight, without any possibility of recovery”, Donald Trump had said.

 “Is outer space Trump-proof?”, a Polish tourist asked.
 The guide ignored the comment.
 The group of tourists was very small.
-Calculators like that of the World Travel & Tourism Council have determined that the bombs have caused a loss of about 515 million euros per day to the Gulf economies.
-In peacetime, there is a queue to enter Dubai's main attractions.
-In wartime, entry is immediate.
+Calculators like the one from the World Travel & Tourism Council have stated that the bombs have caused a loss of about 515 million euros per day to the Gulf economies.
+In peacetime conditions, you have to queue to enter Dubai's main attractions.
+In wartime conditions, entry is immediate.

 –Who is Donald Trump?